 In the U.S., on any given night, there were about 750,000 people homeless in the mid 2000s.
 America’s current homeless population is estimated just above 600,000 people (source, source).
 This is a 17% decrease from 2005 to 2012.
 About 1.5m Americans are homeless at some point in the year (nearly 325,000 of them are children).
 Most of that was temporary homelessness, but one in five of can be considered chronically homeless.

-Who are these people?
-A third of the homeless are homeless families.
+A third of the homeless in the US are homeless families.
 As you can see from the graph below, being black, male or middle aged makes it much more likely that you end up sleeping in the streets.
 Veterans and the disabled are also overrepresented:

 This somewhat older graph from the NSHAPC, National Survey of Homeless Assistance Providers and Clients: